PRIT-G/Career-Guidence-/README.md

 # Career-Guidence
-Track Titan - Android Application for tracking and managing activities.
-This repository contains the APK build for easy installation and testing.
+Track Titan - A modern web-based platform for tracking and managing activities.
+This repository contains the full website source code with features, installation guide, and documentation.